P0253 Engine Trouble Code

 P0253 OBD-II Diagnostic Powertrain (P) Trouble Code DescriptionP0253 engine trouble code is about Exhaust Gas Recirculation Sensor B Circuit High.

-Reason For P0253 CodeThe reason of P0253 OBD-II Engine Trouble Code is Manifold Absolute Pressure/Barometric Pressure Circuit High Input.
+Main reason For P0253 CodeThe reason of P0253 OBD-II Engine Trouble Code is Manifold Absolute Pressure/Barometric Pressure Circuit High Input.

 P0253 code on vehicles with electronically controlled automatic transmissions, the 3-4 shift solenoid is responsible for actuating the hydraulic circuits to activate clutches or bands that change gears inside the automatic transmission.